Home of the Brave (1949 film): Production

 Arthur Laurents spent World War II with the Army Pictorial Service based at the film studio in Astoria, Queens, and rose to the rank of sergeant.
 After his discharge, he wrote a play called Home of the Brave in nine consecutive nights that was inspired by a photograph of GIs in a South Pacific jungle.
 The drama about anti-Semitism in the military opened on Broadway on December 27, 1945, and ran for 69 performances.

 When Laurents sold the rights to Hollywood, he was told that the lead character would be turned from Jewish into black because "Jews have been done".

 Producer Stanley Kramer filmed in secrecy under the working title of High Noon.
 The film was completed in thirty days, for the cost of US$525,000, with Kramer using three different units at the same time.
-The majority of the film was made on indoor sets, except for the climax that took place on Malibu beach with a former navy PT boat.
+The majority of the film was made on indoor sets, jungle scenes in Baldwin Village, Los Angeles and the climax that took place on Malibu beach with a former navy PT boat.

 Associate producer Robert Stillman financed the film with the help of his father, without the usual procedure of borrowing funds from banks.

-Director Robson, who had begun his directing career with several Val Lewton RKO horror films, brings a frightening feeling to the claustrophobic jungle set, with Dimitri Tiomkin providing an eerie choral rendition of Sometimes I Feel Like a Motherless Child performed by the Jester Hairston choir as the patrol escapes their Japanese pursuers.

-In the movie's final scene, Sergeant Mingo recites Eve Merriam's 1943 poem The Coward to Private Moss in friendship: "Divided we fall, united we stand; coward, take my coward's hand."
+The film was the motion picture debut of James Edwards and Frank Lovejoy.

 The New York Herald Tribune reported that a man named Herbert Tweedy imitated the sound of twelve different birds native to the South Pacific for the film.